Netcracker/KubeMarine/documentation/Installation.md

 **Note:**
 * Above configuration assumes that nodes have OpenStack credentials stored on all nodes under `/etc/config/cloud.conf` file.
 You need to put this file on nodes during nodes provisioning.
 * By default, this plugin uses `openstack-cinder-csi` namespace and helm release name.
+You can change namespace and release name using following configuraion options:
+    ```
+    plugins:
+      openstack-cinder-csi:
+        namespace: "my-namespace"
+        releaseName: "my-release"
+    ```
+* You can override chart values using `plugins.openstack-cinder-csi.values` field.
+Supported parameters could be found in the chart [`values.yaml`](/kubemarine/plugins/charts/openstack-cinder-csi-2.35.0/values.yaml).
+* `StorageClass` fields are mostly immutable, so if you want to change them, you need to first manually delete existing StorageClass on the cluster (with the same name).
+Alternatively you can add a new StorageClass and make it the default.

 If you are using an old OpenStack, above configuration may not work, because it installs new version of Cinder CSI plugin, which expects new OpenStack APIs.
 You may see issues like following:
 ```